thelfer/tfel/docs/web/glossary.md

 This entry describes the mass density.

-* alternative names: MassDensity
 * units:
   *SI: kg.m^{-3}
 * type: scalar

 # The `MeanBurnUp_AtPercent` entry

-This entry describes le taux de combustion en atome pour cent moyen (au sens spatial) pour un matériau donné.

-* alternative names: MeanBurnUp (at.%)
+This entry describes the spatial average of the  burn-up in at.%.

 * units:
   *SI: at./100
 * type: scalar

 # The `MeanBurnUp_MWJperTm` entry

-This entry describes le taux de combustion en MegaWattJour par tonne (métal) moyen (au sens spatial) pour un matériau donné.

-* alternative names: MeanBurnUp (MWJ/tm)
+This entry describes the spatial average of the  burn-up in MegaWattJour per tons of metals.

 * units:
   *SI: MWJ/tm
 * type: scalar